The 21st Century Journal

 A: I was always encouraged by my teachers especially when it came to writing or art because those were the areas in which I tended to excel.
 Language Arts and later, English classes always were a favorite.
 I loved to write short stories in Junior High and had a whole binder of them often times sharing with classmates.
 I had a very supportive Grade 9 Language Arts teacher and we did produce a “quasi booklet” of poetry… I still have it

 No change here in my 2013 insertion – I classify all those special teachers as mentors who encouraged growth and expression of a passion.
+(No change.)

 Q: How do your family/friends feel about your writing?